JohnBasrai/zkp-cp/README.md

   various components, such as Hyper, Tonic, Tower, and Mio, for different needs and scenarios.

-- tonic - gRPC, Rust implementation of gRPC
+- tonic   For gRPC, Rust implementation of gRPC
+- clap    Argument parsing
+- anyhow  Provides better error handling

 ## Building